JuandRamosCh/XML_Metadatos_Extracter/README.md

 -When inputing the routes of the folders, it is not neccesary to change the slahes.
 You can copy and paste directly the route from the file exporer.

-Program made while helping in the investigation of Luis Oritgueira, working as research assistant in the Universidad del Pacífico.